fcgan/Rebuttal/README.md

 >> ![Image text](https://github.com/fcgan/Rebuttal/blob/master/imgs/banana_occlusion.jpg)

 From the results of occlusion test, it can be seen that the outline is more important than internal area because the images which outline masked achieves a larger predicted probability loss than other area.
+The area of insterest in FCGAN is the edge of  objects, which means the texture and shape information is extracted following the main idea of FCGAN.

 ### 5. Evaluation criteria and Updated F1-score
 > * **Criterias**